* Pandora CEO ousted after profit warning earlier this week

 It has especially been challenged by consumers buying fewer charms per bracelet, Boyer told Reuters.

 "We had expected we could reverse that trend with all of our new products, but that hasn't happened yet," he said.

-Sales of charms, the backbone of Pandora's jewellery assortment, declined 7 percent in the second quarter.
-Sales of other jewellery in its new 'Shine' collection, launched in March, had been well received, it said.
+Sales of charms, the backbone of Pandora's jewelry assortment, declined 7 percent in the second quarter.
+Sales of other jewelry in its new 'Shine' collection, launched in March, had been well received, it said.

 Pandora confirmed preliminary second-quarter sales of 4.8 billion crowns and an EBITDA margin of 31.1 percent released on Monday in connection with the profit warning.

 Like-for-like sales growth in the second quarter was down 1 percent compared to a 5 percent decrease in the previous quarter.